-"The people in these gangs are just that-they're people," agreed Carlos Castenyetta, a 19-year-old youth worker who grew up in a troubled section of San black; who happen to be Chicano; who happend to need services."
+"The people in these gangs are just that-they're people," agreed Carlos Castenyetta, a 19-year-old youth worker who grew up in a troubled section of San Diego, Calif.
+"People who happen to be unemployed; people who happen to be black; who happen to be Chicano; who happend to need services."